emilydidthis/CSCI-UA.0004-Spring24/index.markdown

 office hours: [calendar link](https://calendar.google.com/calendar/u/0/selfsched?sstoken=UUpJYlQwSjBaTTlufGRlZmF1bHR8OTk0MWM2MDQ2YzZkMjZhMjFhNzBmYjE2YTU1M2ZjM2I)

 ## Common Course Syllabus
-General information regarding the course, topics covered, required textbooks, course tutors, etc. can be found on the [common course syllabus](https://cs.nyu.edu/courses/fall23/CSCI-UA.0004-004/common-syllabus/).
+General information regarding the course, topics covered, required textbooks, course tutors, i6 accounts, etc. can be found on the [common course syllabus]({{ site.common_syllabus }}).

 ## Course Description
 There are two primary aspects to this course.
 The first is learning how to build websites and prepare the various elements that comprise them.
 The second is understanding concepts behind computers in general and the web in particular.